-Behavior Service and the Small Animal Community Practice at the William R. Pritchard Veterinary Medical Teaching Hospital at the University of California, Davis School of Veterinary Medicine have introduced puppy socialization classes for new puppy owners and their dogs.
-Dubbed “Yappy Hour,” the hour-long classes take place on Tuesday nights at 6:30 at the UC Davis Center for Companion Animal Health.
+News & EventsThe Behavior Service and Small Animal Community Practice at the William R. Pritchard Veterinary Medical Teaching Hospital at the University of California, Davis School of Veterinary Medicine invite the community to join our socialization classes for new puppy owners and their dogs.
+Dubbed “Yappy Hour,” the hour-long classes take place on Tuesday nights at 6:30-7:30 pm at the UC Davis Center for Companion Animal Health.

 Classes are designed to provide a safe environment for exposing puppies to a variety of experiences, and help educate pet owners on managing puppy behavior.
 Led by UC Davis faculty, the classes also provide an opportunity for veterinary students to gain experience that will benefit them in future client interactions.